Primo Nautic

 AIS is reliable for most commercial vessels in most conditions, but several real gaps affect its accuracy.

 AIS spoofing is a documented and growing concern.
 Vessels in restricted regions have been found broadcasting false GPS coordinates to disguise their actual location.
-Security researchers have tracked cases in the Eastern Mediterranean, around North Korea, and in Persian Gulf routes, where ships manipulate their transmitted position to avoid regulatory attention.
+Security researchers have tracked cases in the Eastern Mediterranean, around North Korea, and in Persian Gulf routes where ships manipulate their transmitted position to avoid regulatory attention.

 Finally, voyage data is only as reliable as the person who entered it.
 Captain-reported ETAs are frequently optimistic and rarely updated mid-voyage.
-If a ship hits weather or an unplanned port call, the ETA visible on the AIS feed may be hours or even days off.

 How AI Transforms AIS Data